rafable1212/content-ops-starter/content/pages/index.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: All members must participate in Active Directives.
+    subtitle: >-
+      All members must participate if we want to see real impact.
+Only doing passives may sound like the best route, but real change will only occur when enough of the American people are completing Active Directives
     items:
       - type: FeaturedItem
         title: 500k